-CDASH Version 1.1 was developed via CDISC’s consensus-based standards development process (see COP-001), which included comments from organizations in all three ICH regions (US, Europe and Japan).
-The standard describes the basic recommended data collection fields for 18 domains; these include common header fields, demographic, adverse events, and other safety domains that are common to all therapeutic areas and phases of clinical research.
+Version 1.1 of the Clinical Data Acquisition Standards Harmonization (CDASH) was developed with participation from organizations in all three ICH regions (US, Europe and Japan).
+The standard describes the basic recommended data collection fields for 18 domains, including demographics, adverse events, and other common domains that are common to most therapeutic areas and phases of clinical research.
 In addition, CDASH V 1.1 includes implementation guidelines and best practice recommendations, regulatory references and other information on the CDASH project.

-The CDASH User Guide (CDASH UG) is now available to CDISC members.
-The CDISC UG provides CDASH implementation examples, including CDASH to SDTM mappings, CDASH ODM files and a library of example CRFs that have been created in several different data collection systems, including paper examples.
+The CDASH User Guide (CDASH UG) provides CDASH implementation examples, including CDASH to SDTM mappings, CDASH ODM files and a library of example CRFs that have been created in several different data collection systems, including paper examples.
 The CDASH team plans to update the CDASH UG with additional examples as they become available.

 The CDASH team is collaborating with other CDISC teams to develop therapeutic area (TA) specific CRFs to be used together with the safety CRFs described in the CDASH standard.
 Draft TA specific CRFs will be released for public review according to the CDISC consensus process.